 Cello and Hooch are coo-coo for coconut, so I decided to try a new recipe that includes both coconut oil and coconut flour.
 These treats are organic and grain-free.

 Coo-Coo for Coconut Cookies

-½ cup broth (I make my own from boiling Bison meat).
+½ cup broth (I make my own from boiling Bison meat from Whole Foods).
 If you do not make your own, be sure that the broth has no traces of onion or onion powder in it.

 ¼ cup organic coconut oil

 ¼ cup canned organic pumpkin (100% pumpkin – NOT pumpkin pie filling)

 1⅓ cups organic tapioca flour